ethbian/ethbian/README.md

 # ethbian

-Easy way to run a full Ethereum node on Raspberry Pi 4
+The easy way to run a full Ethereum node on Raspberry Pi 4

 ## quick start